taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/03-redux-architecture.md

 # leanpub-end-insert
 ~~~~~~~~

-With this refactoring step in your mind, you can always lift your connections to the Redux store from your view layer depending on the needs of the components.
+With this refactoring step in your mind, you can always lift your connections to the Redux store in your view layer depending on the needs of the components.
 Does the component need state from the Redux store?
 Does the component need to alter the state in the Redux store via dispatching an action?
-You are in full control of where you want to use connected components and where you want to keep your components as presenter components.
+You are in full control of where you want to use connected components (a subset of container components) and where you want to keep your components as presenter components.
 You can find this part of the chapter in [the GitHub repository](https://github.com/rwieruch/react-redux-hackernews/tree/779d52fc85ecfbaf5a821cbbae384aac962e76a7).

 ### Part 14: Interacting with an API

 Implementing applications with sample data can be dull.
-It can be more exciting to interact with a real API - in this case the [Hacker News API](https://hn.algolia.com/api).
+It is way more exciting to interact with a real API - in this case the [Hacker News API](https://hn.algolia.com/api).
 Even though, as you have learned, you can have asynchronous actions without any asynchronous action library, this application will introduce Redux Saga as asynchronous action library to deal with side-effects such as fetching data from a third-party platform.

 {title="Command Line: /",lang="text"}
 ~~~~~~~~
 npm install --save redux-saga
 ~~~~~~~~

 First, you can introduce a root saga in your entry point file to sagas.
-It can be similar seen to the combined root reducer, because in the end the Redux store expects one saga for its creation.
-Basically the root saga watches all saga triggering actions by using effects such as `takeEvery()`.
+It can be similar seen to the combined root reducer, because in the end the Redux store expects one root saga for its creation.
+Basically the root saga watches all saga activated actions by using effects such as `takeEvery()`.

 {title="src/sagas/index.js",lang="javascript"}
 ~~~~~~~~